 OnePlus 8T at a glance

 OnePlus launched the 8T at its fall hardware event on October 14, 2020.
 Historically, OnePlus issues a T-series upgrade to its earlier flagships in the second half of the year, so this launch wasn’t too surprising.
 What was surprising, though, is that the company didn’t also launch a OnePlus 8T Pro.
-OnePlus decided to skip that version this year.
+OnePlus decided to skip that model this year.

 Here are the most notable upgrades of the 8T over the OnePlus 8: